 This paper provides new evidence on why municipalities are often reluctant to integrate.
-Exploiting a French reform that made intermunicipal cooperation mandatory, I find that urban municipalities forced to integrate experienced a large increase in construction, consistent with NIMBYism explaining their resistance, while rural municipalities ended up with fewer local public services.
+Exploiting a unique setting of forced intermunicipal cooperation in France, I assess the causal impact of integration on municipalities that opposed it.
+I first find that the loss of power over housing regulations led to a large increase in construction in high-demand urban municipalities, creating further increases in housing density.
+I next show that rural municipalities forced to integrate experienced a loss of public service facilities, increasing the distance to public services for their residents.
 I do not find the same effects for municipalities that had voluntarily integrated prior to the law, while both types of municipality enjoyed similar benefits in terms of public transport and fiscal revenues.
-These findings support the fact that municipalities resisted to avoid the local costs of integration.
+These findings support the fact that municipalities resisted to avoid the local costs of integration and highlight the local consequences of changing the decision-making scale.